 The modular building industry in North America is a $5 billion industry.
 With that in mind, it is also good to know that there are an estimated 4,000 homeless in Multnomah County.
 Schools encounter fluctuating enrollments and aging buildings.
 Performance venues are expensive and many people can’t afford to see live performances.
 What do these facts have in common?
 They are all community challenges that may come to have a solution through modular design – design that can move or adapt to fit changing situations.

-During June’s Design Museum Mornings, Portland State University’s own Todd Ferry will share how creating socially-conscious mobile spaces can address community concerns, from education to homes, to opera-on-wheels.
-Todd Ferry is a Research Associate and Faculty Fellow.
-Through his work at the Center for Public Interest Design within PSU’s School of Architecture, Todd has been active in progressive design-build projects around the world.
+This June, Portland State University’s Todd Ferry will share how creating socially-conscious mobile spaces can address community concerns, from education to homes, to opera-on-wheels.
+Todd Ferry is a Research Associate and Faculty Fellow at the Center for Public Interest Design within PSU’s School of Architecture.
+Todd has been active in progressive design-build projects in Portland’s neighborhoods and around the world.
 Todd’s current focus in on developing new models of engagement for fully including all members of a community in the design process.